One new case of COVID-19 in Leeds, Grenville, and Lanark

 The Leeds, Grenville, and Lanark District Health Unit is reporting one new case of COVID-19.

-Known active cases in the region went slightly up, it's now at 4.
+Known active cases in the region saw another slight increase, it's now at 5.

 No one is in the hospital with the virus.

-Of the active cases, 2 are in Lanark East, the other 2 are in Lanark West.
+Of the active cases, 2 are in Lanark West, 2 are in Lanark East, and 1 is in UCLG West.